insinfo/galileo/packages/gitbook/guides/middleware.md

 For more complicated middleware, you can also create a class.

 Canonically, when using a class as a request handler, it should provide a `handleRequest(RequestContext, ResponseContext)` method.
-This pattern is seen throughout many Angel plugins, such as `VirtualDirectory` or `Proxy`.
+This pattern is seen throughout many Galileo plugins, such as `VirtualDirectory` or `Proxy`.

 The reason for this is that a name like `handleRequest` makes it very clear to anyone reading the code what it is supposed to do.
 This is the same rationale behind [controllers](controllers.md) providing a `configureServer` method.